Pop-Kultur is a place for everyone!

 That means for us:

-No one should be discriminated against.
+No one may be discriminated against.

-Nobody may be insulted.
+No one may be insulted.

-Nobody may be hurt.
+No one may be hurt.

 We care about the rights of our guests.